harness/developer-hub/tutorials/internal-developer-portal/service-onboarding-pipeline.md

 - `<+pipeline.variables.github_org>`
 - `<+pipeline.variables.github_repo>`

-Except for the secrets all the variables should have a [runtime input type](https://developer.harness.io/docs/platform/variables-and-expressions/runtime-inputs/#runtime-inputs) and the variable name shoule match with the parameter name used in the template as the values would be pre-populated from the values entered as input in the below IDP template.
+Except for the secrets all the variables should have a [runtime input type](https://developer.harness.io/docs/platform/variables-and-expressions/runtime-inputs/#runtime-inputs) and the variable name should match with the parameter name used in the template as the values would be pre-populated from the values entered as input in the below IDP template.

 For eg: `<+pipeline.variables.project_name>` variable is pre-populated by `project_name: ${{ parameters.project_name }}` under `input set:` in the below given template.